-Highlights of CSERC’s Successes in 2016
+Highlights of CSERC’s Successes in 2017

-Nearly 8000 students in the Central Valley and foothills got to experience slideshow presentations, educating and inspiring them to get to know their local wildlife and learn more about the water cycle and even the iconic Bald Eagle.
+In 2017, CSERC surged past the 150,000th participant mark with our free slide shows and talks given to schools and community groups.
+Students in the Central Valley and foothills got to experience slideshow presentations, educating and inspiring them to get to know their local wildlife and learn more about the water cycle and even the iconic Bald Eagle.

 CSERC participated in collaborative stakeholder sessions for ACCG, YSS, the Tuolumne-Stanislaus IRWM, and three FERC hydroelectric planning processes.
 Served as a strong voice for nature at a record number of meetings, hearings, and field sessions (at more than 200 overall meetings during the year).

 In 2017, CSERC spearheaded efforts to raise public awareness about unacceptable levels of gridlock and congestion in Yosemite Park.